 Jaroslav Hašek (30 April 1883 - 3 January 1923), author of the famous novel The Fates of the Good Soldier Švejk During the World War (literal translation) and some 1,500 short stories, numerous poems, and a handful of cabaret plays, lived a short and extraordinarily turbulent life.
 He was born in Prague, then part of Austria-Hungary, son of Josef Hašek and Kateřina Hašková, née Jarešová.
 The parents were from South Bohemia, with a background from the so-called educated peasant classes.
-His father was an assistant teacher, later bank employee, but died already in 1896.
-After the father's death the family landed in economic difficulties and moved no less than fifteen times during the childhood and adolescence of young Jaroslav.
+His father was an assistant teacher, later a bank employee, but died already in 1896.
+After the father's death, the family landed in economic difficulties and they moved no less than fifteen times during the childhood and adolescence of young Jaroslav.

-Despite the changing circumstances Hašek obtained a higher education but soon showed himself incapable of adapting (or unwilling to) to an orderly life.
-He had graduated at the Czecho-Slavonic commercial academy (1899 -1902) with good marks, and was soon employed by Banka Slavia.
+Despite the changing circumstances Hašek obtained a higher education but soon showed himself incapable of living an orderly life.
+He had graduated at the Czecho-Slavonic commercial academy (1899 -1902) with good marks and was the same autumn employed by Banka Slavia.
 Here he was dismissed after less than six months after having been absent from work twice without permission.
-After that he became a creative and productive writer and journalist, despite his untidy way of life and increasing alcohol consumption.
-As early as 1901, still a student at the academy, he published his first stories in Národní listy, and one of his teachers recognised his literary talent and saw in him a “Czech Mark Twain”.
+After that, he became a creative and productive writer and journalist, despite his untidy way of life and increasing alcohol consumption.
+As early as 1901, still a student at the commercial academy, he published his first stories in Národní listy, and one of his teachers recognised his literary talent and saw in him a “Czech Mark Twain”.

-During the summers of 1899 through 1905 Hašek undertook long wanderings in Central Europe, and even on the Balkans, which provided rich material for his short stories and the later masterpiece Osudy dobrého vojáka Švejka za světové války.
-During this travels he was often penniless, slept outside and partly travelled on foot.
-He got to see the society from its bottom perspective, something that was to strongly influence his writing and political views.
-The region he visited most frequently was Slovakia, but he also made trips to Bavaria, Switzerland, Italy, current Poland, Romania, Hungary, Austria, Slovenia, Croatia and Bulgaria.
-In addition he may well have set foot in modern Macedonia, Ukraine and Serbia.
+During the summers of 1899 through 1905 Jaroslav Hašek undertook long wanderings in Central Europe, and even on the Balkans.
+These provided rich material for his short stories and the later masterpiece Osudy dobrého vojáka Švejka za světové války.
+During this travels, he was often penniless, slept outside and partly travelled on foot.
+He got to see society from its bottom perspective, something that was to strongly influence his writing and political views.
+The region he visited most frequently was Slovakia, but he also made trips to Bavaria, Switzerland, Italy, current Poland, Hungary, Austria, Slovenia, and Croatia.
+In addition, he may have visited the areas of modern Macedonia, Romania, Bulgaria, Ukraine and Serbia.

-Even before writing The Good Soldier Švejk (1921-22) Jaroslav Hašek had a reputation as a prominent satirist, but was also viewed as controversial due to a period as an active anarchist.
+Even before writing The Good Soldier Švejk (1921-22) Jaroslav Hašek had a reputation as a prominent satirist but was also viewed as controversial due to a period as an active anarchist.
 Hašek was also known for his many spoofs.
-In connection with parliamentary elections in 1911 he founded the "Party for moderate progress within the limits of the law", which was partly a forum for ridiculing the political elites, and partly founded to increase the turnover at the pub where the party meetings were held.
+In connection with parliamentary elections in 1911, he promoted the mock party Strana mírného pokroku v mezích zákona, which was partly a forum for ridiculing the political elites, and partly founded to increase the turnover at the pub where the party meetings were held.
 Hašek had repeated conflicts with the police, mostly due to drunkenness and public disorder.
 He was however was also under surveillance due to his involvement in the Anarchist movement.
 He was jailed several times, the most serious case was in 1907 when he was sentenced for inciting violence against the police during a 1st of May demonstration.

 As early as 1911 Hašek had thought up the good soldier Švejk.
-During the summer five stories about the soldier were published, although very different from the later novel in form and content.
-The stinging satire was lacking, Švejk tells no anecdotes, and the stories obviously lack the strong connection to reality that the author’s own experiences in the army later on lends to the novel.
+During the summer five stories about the soldier were published, although very different from the later novel in style and content.
+The stinging satire was lacking, Švejk tells no anecdotes, and the stories obviously lack the strong connection to reality that the author’s own experiences in the army lend to the novel.

-In 1910 Hašek had finally married Jarmila Mayerová whom he had been courting since 1906.
+On 23 May 1910, Hašek had finally married Jarmila Mayerová whom he had been courting since 1906.
 Her parents were vehemently opposed to the relationship because of Hašek's anarchist connection and his unorthodox lifestyle.
-In 1912 their son Richard was born but soon afterwards Hašek left the family, only to see them again in 1921.
+In 1912 their son Richard was born but soon afterwards Jaroslav Hašek left the family, only to see them again in 1921.
 Family life had not suited him, and again he took up his bohemian way of life.
 After breaking with his family in 1912, his life spiralled downwards and he virtually became homeless, sleeping over at friends.
-Again he started to travel, now locally in Bohemia, together with his friend Zdeněk Matěj Kuděj.
+Again he started to travel, now locally in Bohemia, mostly together with his friend Zdeněk Matěj Kuděj.

 The outbreak of war in 1914 led to big changes in Hašek’s life.
 In February 1915 he was called up to serve with Infanterieregiment Nr.
-91, was sent to the front in Galicia in July, and was captured by the Russians in September.
-The time in the army provided rich material for the later novel about Švejk.
+91, was sent to the front in Galicia in early July and was captured by the Russians on 24 September 1915.
+His time in the army eventually provided rich material for The Good Soldier Švejk.
 Many geographical details and other circumstances show similarities between the author’ s experiences and the contents of the novel.
-His time in the Austro-Hungarian Army had a profound influence on the novel, and is investigated in more detail in the entry Jaroslav Hašek in the Who's who section.
+His time in k.u.k.
+Heer had a profound influence on the novel and is investigated in more detail in the entry Jaroslav Hašek in the Who's who section.

 In Russian captivity Hašek contracted typhus, a disease that killed thousands of his fellow prisoners.
-In June 1916 he volunteered for Czechoslovak Brigade (later a.k.a Legions) and was subsequently released.
+In early 1916 he volunteered for Czechoslovak Brigade (later a.k.a Legions) and was subsequently released in early July.
 In the Legions he worked as a recruiter amongst prisoners of war.
 He was also a journalist at the tsar-loyalist weekly Čechoslovan in Kiev.
-During this period Hašek voiced strongly nationalist ideas and even supported the tsar regime which he saw as the strongest supporter of a future Czech state.
+During this period Hašek voiced strongly nationalist ideas and even supported the Tsar Nicholas II's regime which he saw as the strongest supporter of a future Czech state.
 After several episodes that embarrassed the Czech volunteers he was sent to the front as an ordinary soldier in May 1917.
 His satirical article The Czech Pickwick Club, led to further disciplinary measures.
-On 2 July Hašek took part in the battle of Zborów where the Czechoslovak volunteers for the first time faced their own compatriots as a unit.
+On 2 July 1917 Hašek took part in the battle of Zborów where the Czechoslovak volunteers for the first time faced their own compatriots as a unit.